 Open to public, private and home schools, Ann Arbor Symphony Orchestra Youth Concerts offer a comprehensive educational experience that enriches in-school learning.
-Participating groups receive access to teaching materials that include lesson plans, student worksheets and a CD of music to be performed.
+Participating groups receive access to teaching materials that include lesson plans, student worksheets, and other media.
 The concert content aligns with educational standards and integrates with other curriculum areas, such as language arts and social studies.

 For Grade 3-5